typeclasses/partial-semigroup/README.md

 The second definition is the approach we take here (though we will refer back to this first definition when we discuss the associativity axiom).
-The `partial-semigroup` package defines a `PartialSemigroup` class, which looks like
+The `partial-semigroup` package defines the `PartialSemigroup` class, which looks like this:
-this:

 ```haskell
 class PartialSemigroup a where (<>?) :: a -> a -> Maybe a